prakharm66/nand2tetrisproject/README.md

 To run the simulations on your machine, follow this website:<br>
 [https://www.nand2tetris.org/software](https://www.nand2tetris.org/software)

-The Project folder mentioned in this website along with completed hdl and asm files is provided in this repository.
+The Project folder mentioned in this website with completed hdl and asm files is provided in this repository.